mbiondi17/learnxinyminutes-docs/data-structures.html.markdown

 ## What are they?

 Data structures are exactly what they sound like -- objects in which data is stored in some manner.
-The file system on your compueter is a tree data structure, where the nodes are directories and leaves are files.
+The file system on your computer is a tree data structure, where the nodes are directories and leaves are files.
 Data can be stored in many ways, such as in arrays, lists, stacks, queues, and trees.
 Each of these methods has advantages and disadvatages.
 Some may be very fast at